abucynski/ChessGameAPK/README.md

 # ChessGameAPK
-♟️ ChessGameAPK: Royal Tactics Chess Game
+♟️ Royal Tactics: Chess Game
-ChessGameAPK is an Android chess game with a hidden purpose — discreet access to the Holy Bible.
+Royal Tactics is an Android chess game with a hidden purpose — discreet access to the Holy Bible.
 It appears as a standard chess app, but a simple in-game sequence unlocks a fully functional Bible reader.
 This tool is especially valuable in regions where Scripture access is monitored or restricted.

 1. What It Is
 This app offers a clean, minimalist chess experience with two core modes of play.
 Hidden within it is a digital Bible, accessible through a specific tap sequence.
 The design prioritizes safety, simplicity, and discretion.